wrudolph81/Portfolio/index.md

 ---
 layout: page
-title: Will Rudolph Portfolio
+title: Crafts and Arts
 ---

-## Work in Progress
+## Problems with Alphabetical Orderings